The Right to Safe Mobility

 The Vision Zero difference

 The countries with the lowest levels of road violence have adopted a radically different paradigm of traffic safety, in which the state assumes full responsibility and the focus is on implementing failsafe roads and vehicles.
-What the Swedes call Vision Zero and the Dutch call Sustainable Safety is an evidence-based approach focusing on infrastructure improvements, along with the regulation of vehicles and the setting of appropriate speed limits.
+The Swedes (below) and Germans call this approach Vision Zero, and the Dutch call it Sustainable Safety.
+In each case it is an evidence-based approach focusing on infrastructure improvements, along with the regulation of vehicles and the setting of appropriate speed limits.

 While there is a strong ‘engineering’ component in the safe systems approach, it is better to talk about street and vehicle design.
 That language reminds us that the aim is to build environments and mobility systems for human beings.